Monday, February 27, 2012

 Big Retailer Is Watching You

 In the early years of my affiliation with the business of pets, primitive computers played an infinitesimal role only.
 We didn’t scan merchandise at the point-of-sale and track store inventory with them.
-We actually hand wrote product orders and called our suppliers on land-line telephones.
-As you might imagine, this process took an awful lot of time with hundreds of individual products having to be read out—one by one—and transcribed by hand on the receiving end.
+We actually handwrote product orders and called our suppliers on land-line telephones.
+As you might imagine, this process took an awful lot of time with hundreds of individual products having to be read out—one by one by one—and transcribed by hand on the receiving end.
 As far as we were concerned, the advent of the Fax machine was akin to the invention of the wheel and the printing press.

 When I was on the retail frontlines, the pinching of stuff was largely for personal use.
-You know: somebody would steal a flea collar for his dog, or a tube of Petromalt for his cat’s hairball problem.
+You know: Somebody would steal a flea collar for his dog, or a tube of Petromalt for his cat’s hairball problem.
 Now, apparently, stealing big-ticket items to sell on eBay and elsewhere is big…really big.
-It’s all kind of sad that it’s come to this: Big-box retailers driving out mom-and-pops—both small and not so small—and all of them having little choice but to watch our every move, be we shoppers or hired hands.
+It’s all kind of sad that it’s come to this: Big-box retailers driving out mom-and-pops—both small and not so small—and each one of them having little choice but to watch our every move, be we shoppers or hired hands.

 (Photo from the personal collection of Nicholas Nigro)